-Whole Foods Co-op in Duluth, Minn., has traditionally not distributed amounts under \$5, choosing instead to pay taxes on those profits.
+Whole Foods Co-op in Duluth Minnesota has traditionally not distributed amounts under \$5, choosing instead to pay taxes on those profits.
 This year, however, the co-op decided to reach out to those members whose purchases were so small that they would not receive a distribution.
-The co-op sent even the smallest of refunds and offered those members a 5 percent discount if they cashed the check toward a purchase at the co-op.
+The co-op sent even the smallest of refunds and offered those members a 5% discount if they cashed the check toward a purchase at the co-op.
 The offer got members back in the store, and sales currently are growing in double digits.

-Creating solutions is what co-ops are all about.
-By thinking strategically about patronage dividends, your co-op can build the capital it needs to accomplish its dreams.
-At the same time, you can communicate to co-op owners what cooperative ownership means!
-Member owners get a fair return, the co-op gets the capital it needs to better serve members' needs, taxes are reduced, and more money stays in your community.
-What's not to like?
+By thinking strategically about patronage dividends, your co-op can build the capital you need to accomplish your dreams.
+At the same time you can communicate to co-op owners what cooperative ownership means!
+Member owners get a fair return, the co-op gets the capital it needs to better serve members needs, taxes are reduced, and more money stays in your community.